TomKnowles1994/MultiPredNet/README.md

 # MultiPredNet

 A multimodal predictive coding implementation for place recognition.
+Suitable datasets can be gathered from the Neurorobotics Platform and used to train the predictive coding network to generate suitable representations of the robot's environment.
+This can then be used in other tasks, such as navigation.
+Quality of the representations is determined by the Representational Similarity Matrix of the representation; a good learned representation should

 ## Dependencies: